How Much Is a Typical Buyer Rebate?

 Since you're getting cash back on a purchase, the rebate is yours to do whatever you want to do with it.
 It's your money, and there are no restrictions on what you can use it for.
 That said, many people use it for one of the following:

-If you're a home buyer, chances are that you're wondering what the "catch" is.
+No, there are no drawbacks to home buyers’ rebates.
 Believe it or not, there isn't a catch, and the average realtor that offers a rebate is highly experienced.
 Becuase they operate more efficiently, rebate agents do more transactions than traditional agents.
 This makes them great negotiators.

 The best thing you can do for yourself is to back away from the realtor and find someone else.
 There's a good chance that the realtor in question isn't legitimate, or if they are, may not be selling homes in a legal way.